Omnikar/Omnikar/README.md

-Hi, I'm Omnikar.
+I'm Omnikar.
 I'm an amateur programmer mostly interested in doing stuff with Python.
+I'm also beginning to learn some Rust.
 I've also done a little with Unity/C# as well as Swift, although I'm not particularly fluent in Swift as I haven't worked with it in years.